SAFA STANDARD CONSTITUTION APPLIES AT ALL TIMES. THE FOLLOWING APPLY TO OUR LEAGUE ONLY (updated 25th May 2021)

 A club will only be allowed to have 30 players registered at any one time

 Contact with referee’s and opponents must be made by Tuesday for Saturday games, for midweek fixtures, no later than 7 days’ notice and by 10pm on the day in question.
 Failure to do so will incur a £20 fine.
 Should a club fall foul of this rule on three occasions, they will be cited to appear before the executive committee

 All players must have provided a photograph for use on their team’s team lines before being registered to play.
-All trial players must be able to provide photographic id to confirm their identity if asked by the match referee or a league official, and if unable to do so when asked, will not be allowed to play.
+All trial players must be able to provide photographic id to confirm their identity if asked by the match referee or an association official, and if unable to do so when asked, will not be allowed to play.
 Any club found to have supplied incorrect player information will be fined £10 per event.
 All team lines and referee fee must be handed to them no later than 15 minutes before kick off.

-All cup final venues will be agreed by the executive committee and booked as soon as possible to secure the venue or venues
+All cup final venues will be agreed by the executive committee and booked as soon as possible to secure the venue or venues.

-All league trophies are presented annually to winning clubs, who as a result, must sign a form to accept responsibility for the safe keeping of any trophy, and for any liability for cost of repair or replacement if damaged whilst in possession.
+All association trophies are presented annually to winning clubs, who as a result, must sign a form to accept responsibility for the safe keeping of any trophy, and for any liability for cost of repair or replacement if damaged whilst in possession.
 All clubs must return the said trophies at the August Meeting of the League

 All clubs must have at least 4 registered players on their committee

 Any player released by a senior or junior club, or any player receiving international clearance after the 31st March will not be able to be registered for a club, or play as a trial player, during the remainder of that season

 The reason for non-fulfilment of any fixture shall be investigated by the Executive Committee and if the reasons are deemed to be unsatisfactory, the defaulting Club will forfeit the points or cup tie and pay the referee’s fee, and in addition, a fine not greater than £250 will be imposed.